joepuli/icare/README.md

 Development Approach and Process

-This section addresses requirements labeled A � Q in Section 2 Technical Requirements of the RFI.
+This section addresses requirements labeled A - Q in Section 2 Technical Requirements of the RFI.
 a.
 Assigned a single leader.
 Joe Puli, a Technical Architect and Managing Partner of QualApps, accepted full responsibility for the development of FPSA.

 b.
 Assemble multidisciplinary and collaborative team The team that QualApps assembled is composed of five individuals each of whom served in one or more ADPQ labor categories to design, build, test, and deploy FPSA:

-(For each person, list tasks undertaken that support the role, e.g., Mr. Puli did ABC.)
-1. Joe Puli � Product Manager and Technical Architect.
+1. Joe Puli - Product Manager and Technical Architect.
-2. Manmohit �Money� Atwal �  Front End and Back End Web Developer.
+2. Manmohit Atwal -  Front End and Back End Web Developer.
-3. Jigish Parikh � DevOps Engineer.
+3. Jigish Parikh - DevOps Engineer.
-4. Eric Steen � Interaction Designer / User Researcher / Usability Tester and Business Analyst.
+4. Eric Steen - Interaction Designer / User Researcher / Usability Tester and Business Analyst.
-5. Suresh Kannan � Delivery Manager.
+5. Suresh Kannan - Delivery Manager.

 c.
 Understood what people needed
 d.
-Used �human-centered design�
+Used "human-centered design"
 g.
 Used an iterative approach
 Optimism and Collaboration.
-It�s not often that a consulting organization enthusiastically embraces a procurement process.
+It's not often that a consulting organization enthusiastically embraces a procurement process.
 In this case the team was enthusiastic for a couple of reasons.
 We did not have to develop endless documents outlining corporate experience and describing methodologies.
-We didn�t spend hours formatting resumes, creating fictitious schedules and project management artifacts.
-We didn�t have to develop topology diagrams and fret about material deviations.
-Instead, we got to do what we love � working together to solve a problem and build working software.
+We didn't spend hours formatting resumes, creating fictitious schedules and project management artifacts.
+We didn't have to develop topology diagrams and fret about material deviations.
+Instead, we got to do what we love working together to solve a problem and build working software.
 We cite this because human-centered design, we believe, requires both optimism and collaboration.

 Inspiration and Ideation.
 The team started by putting itself in the shoes of foster parents, leveraging the experience of one of the team members who has fostered and adopted multiple children.
 The team primarily focused on the needs of foster parents, but also considered viewpoints of placement organizations.
 The team even considered options for prospective foster families to post online profiles available to agencies, expecting mothers interested in adoption, and foster children.
 Although ultimately deemed out-of-scope, the architecture can support such add-ons at a later date.